datumorphism/datumorphism.github.io/_wiki/machine-learning/tree-based/decision-tree.md

 In this article, we will explain how decision trees work and build a tree by hand.

+> The code used in this article can be found in [this repo](https://github.com/datumorphism/mini-code/blob/master/decision_tree/decision_tree_example.ipynb).

 ## Definition of the problem

 We will decide whether one should go to work today.
 In this demo project, we consider the following features.